freerange/site/soups/show-and-tell/show-and-tell-30.snip.markdown

 website.
 This raises the question - does the lock keeper measure the stream conditions, inform the Environment Agency who then update the website?
-Or does the Agency have a device which measures the condition, updates the webiste and the lock keeper who then updates their board?
+Or does the Agency have a device which measures the condition, updates the website and the lock keeper who then updates their board?
 Chris is interested in solving this puzzle and finding out if there's a more machine-readable source of data that he could get access to.